 Plants absorb oxygen present in air through small pores called stomata, present on the underside of the leaves.
 Plants release oxygen during day and use it during night.
-However the amount of oxygen released during day is more than the oxygen used at night.
+However, the amount of oxygen released during day is more than the oxygen used at night.